tarleb/jats-con-2022/paper.md

 More complex tables, e.g. with cells spanning multiple columns or rows, can currently not be represented in Markdown syntax.
 However, Markdown, due in part to its origins as a blogging tool, allows to embed raw HTML.
-Pandoc can be configured to parse these snippets, so it would be possible to fall back to HTML when necessary.
+Pandoc can be configured to parse and convert these snippets, so it would be possible to fall back to HTML when necessary.

 ## References